armele/mctradepost-retro/README.md

 ## Known Issues
 ### In Testing
+Station: Stats string corrections (connected track) [Test]
-Vacationers will still complain about needing stuff even when not on vacation.
+Station: Helpful text when Connections and Exports tab are blank.
+[Test] Vacationers will still complain about needing stuff even when not on vacation.
 [Test] Update /mctp resort clearvacations to set citizens to START_WORKING [Test]

 ### Pending Resolution
+Station: Configuring imports should mark all stations as dirty (trigger export availability)
+Station: Export module view should update periodically while open.
+Station Master not currently walking the track.
 Ivy Block types not previewable in Domum.
+Only one stack per item per day is possible to import currently.
+This should be higher.

 ### Low Priority Issues
 Tracing is global (rather than by colony)